 When interviewing sales and marketing talent, you, of course, want to focus on skills.
 You need people with the expertise to do the job well, but you also need more.
 You need to identify people who are motivated, passionate and enthusiastic about what they do and who will fit in well with their new team and the overall organizational culture.
-Are you asking the right interview questions?

 Questions That Reveal Weaknesses